-Feedback and data about what customers ask us to do and how they feel about how we do it, plays a key role in how we choose improvements.
-To see a list the improvements we’ve made recently as a result of your feedback visit the you said, we did page.
+Feedback and data about what you ask us to do and how you feel about how we do it, plays a key role in how we choose improvements.
+To see a list the improvements we’ve made recently as a result of your feedback, visit the you said, we did page.

 We collect feedback in several ways and sometimes we use other companies to carry out surveys or conduct research for us.
 In all cases we make sure we protect your data.

 Satisfaction and perception surveys

-Whenever you contact us, you might receive a follow up call or text to ask how satisfied you were with our service.
-These might come from our partners IFF Research or CX Feedback.
+Whenever you contact us, you might receive a follow up text from our partners, CX Feedback to ask how satisfied you were with our service.
 Replies to a text survey are charged at your standard network rate.

-Every now and again you might receive a more detailed survey, to ask you how you think we’re doing in general.
+Every now and again you might receive survey, to ask how you think we’re doing in general.
 We work with the Institute of Customer Services to compare our customer service standards with other leading organisations across the UK.
 Customers are invited at random to take part in this survey and all responses are anonymous.